Butch Huskey: 1997–1998

-1999–2001
+Later career (1999–2001)

 Huskey was expected to have a limited bench role with Seattle, but his bat (15 home runs in only 262 at-bats) earned him more and more playing time.
-While Seattle had no playoff hopes at midseason, several other teams still did, and were looking to bolster their rosters.
-One such team was the Boston Red Sox, who acquired Huskey on July 26, 1999, in exchange for Robert Ramsay.
+Since Seattle had no playoff hopes at midseason, they traded Huskey to the Boston Red Sox on July 26, 1999 for pitcher Robert Ramsay.
 Huskey served as a right-handed complement to Boston's left-handed designated hitter, Brian Daubach.
 Huskey performed well in Boston, hitting seven home runs down in the second half of the season in only 124 at-bats and helped the Red Sox to a wild card berth.
-Following the season, Huskey signed a one-year contract with the Minnesota Twins on January 27, 2000.

-Huskey was expected to have a breakout season in 2000 with Minnesota as the Twins' everyday designated hitter, but he struggled offensively, hitting only five home runs in 215 at-bats.
-On July 15, 2000, he was traded with Todd Walker to the Colorado Rockies in exchange for Todd Sears and cash.
+Huskey signed a one-year contract with the Minnesota Twins on January 27, 2000.
+As the Twins' everyday designated hitter, but he struggled offensively, hitting only five home runs in 215 at-bats.
+He was demoted in July.
+On July 15, he was traded with Todd Walker to the Colorado Rockies in exchange for Todd Sears and cash.
 The Rockies were in a pennant race and looking for power off of their bench.
 Huskey did not disappoint, hitting four home runs in only 92 at-bats while playing mostly left field.

-On January 26, 2001, Huskey signed a one-year contract with the Cleveland Indians but failed to make the team in Spring Training and subsequently retired at the age of 29, as his meteoric rise in New York, Seattle, and Boston was equaled by his sudden downfall in Minnesota.
-In 2006, Huskey participated in Mets' fantasy camps in Port St. Lucie, Florida prior to the 2006 season.
+On January 26, 2001, Huskey signed a one-year contract with the Cleveland Indians.
+He failed to make the team in spring training and was released.
+He played for the Rockies' Triple-A affiliate, the Colorado Springs Sky Sox, in 2001, hitting .323 with 19 home runs.

-His number
+Uniform number

-As a Met, Huskey started out his career in 1993 wearing number 10, and then wore the number 42 for the rest of his Met career from 1995 to 1998 when Major League Baseball retired the number in honor of Jackie Robinson on April 15, 1997, in a game between the Mets and Los Angeles Dodgers at Shea Stadium.
+As a Met, Huskey started out his career in 1993 wearing number 10, and then wore the number 42 for the rest of his Met career from 1995 to 1998 when MLB retired the number in honor of Jackie Robinson on April 15, 1997, in a game between the Mets and Los Angeles Dodgers at Shea Stadium.
 A grandfather clause enabled him to wear the number for the remainder of his career if he so chose; he changed his number to 44 with the Red Sox in 1999, then reverted to 42 with the Twins before finishing out his career with the Rockies wearing number 35.